Danil-114195722/TemplateFilesManager/README.md

 template manage uninstall
 ```

-> `manage` subcommand is a hidden subcommand and you will not find it in help using `template --help`
+> `manage` subcommand provides all manage.sh commands needed after successful installation.
+So, you may remove cloned repo dir and use template utility with pleasure!

 ## !
 Pay attention